bojanpopic/developer.joomlatools.com/extensions/logman/plugins/joomlatools-framework.md

 );
 {% endhighlight %}

-The first `actions` parameter defines the events (we call these commands in Nooku) on which the logger will attempt to log activities.
+The first `actions` parameter defines the events (we call these commands in Joomlatools Framework) on which the logger will attempt to log activities.
 The second `title_column` parameter is a list of properties to test against the activity object for determining its title.

 The base logger will basically log add, edit and delete actions from your controllers, assuming that the activity object title is stored on either a `title` or `name` property.
 If this is the case, the base logger will work for you as is.
 You may use the base logger along with your controller by initializing the plugin as follows: